Last date modified: 2026-May-18

 - Select text at the beginning or end of a section in the text or image viewer.

-- Click the Remove Text from Section button.
+- Click Remove Text from Section.

 Create definitions